mlrun/mlrun/docs/install/local-docker.md

 In both cases you need to set the `SHARED_DIR` environment variable to point to a host path for storing MLRun artifacts and DB, for example `export SHARED_DIR=~/mlrun-data` (or use `set SHARED_DIR=c:\mlrun-data` in windows).
 Make sure the directory exists.

-It is recommended to set the `HOST_IP` variable with your computer IP address (required for Nuclio dashboard).
+You also need to set the `HOST_IP` variable with your computer IP address (required for Nuclio dashboard).
 You can select a specific MLRun version with the `TAG` variable and Nuclio version with the `NUCLIO_TAG` variable.

 Add the `-d` flag to `docker-compose` for running in detached mode (in the background).